BenKnoxJ/cci-lite-v1/README.md

 /aws/lambda/cci-lite-analyser
 ```

-All Lambdas are logging correctly.
+All Lambdas produce valid logs.

-## 7. Tenant Strategy

-* Single set of buckets
-* Multi-tenant via prefixes (PERFECT for MVP)
-* demo-tenant is canonical test tenant

-## 8. Final Outcome

-AWS backend is fully operational and production-ready for MVP.

-**Phase 1 Status: COMPLETE & LOCKED**

 ---

-# 📌 NEXT STEPS

-Proceed to Phase 2 (Backend architecture + Clerk + Supabase wiring) once this document is committed to GitHub.
+## 7. Tenant Strategy (Locked)

+* A **single set of buckets** is shared by all customers.
+* Each tenant uses **org_id prefix from Clerk**.
+* No databases.
+* No Supabase.
+* All tenant-specific config lives in S3 and Secrets Manager.

+---

+# 🎯 Final Outcome — Phase 0 & 1 Complete

+AWS backend + Clerk-only multi-tenant architecture is:

+* Fully operational
+* MVP-ready
+* Safe to build frontend and backend on top of
+* Infinitely extensible for future automation phases

-This file serves as the permanent record of the foundation and AWS alignment for CCI Lite MVP.
+This document is the **canonical reference** for CCI Lite MVP.

+Next phase to be added to this file:

+# ▶️ Phase 2 — Backend Architecture (Clerk + S3 API)

+# ▶️ Phase 3 — Frontend Architecture & Routing

+# ▶️ Phase 4 — Dashboard Implementation

+# ▶️ Phase 5 — Tenant Onboarding Manual

+# ▶️ Phase 6 — Internal QA & Testing

+# ▶️ Phase 7 — Pilot Deployment

+# ▶️ Phase 8 — Public Launch

+(Updates will append to this README.md in order.)